softeng-feup/open-cx-one-word/report.md

--  **Normal flow:**

-- The user, when writing the correct info about their email and password, gains permission to access the rest of the app.
+-  **Normal flow:** The user, when writing the correct info about their email and password, gains permission to access the rest of the app.

--  **Alternative flows and exceptions:** to do
+-  **Alternative flows and exceptions:** If the user writes either their incorrect info or one that doesn't exist on the data base, they should retry logging in on their account.